 By encouraging children to analyze what they see, you help them develop their imagination, critical thinking skills, and powers of observation.
 You also broaden their horizons and can inspire them to create masterpieces of their own.

 The museum often has been hosting a series of contemporary Art display as part of its Children’s Season.
 The Art Garden features a series of fun and interactive Art where the little ones get to explore and participate in a variety of workshops.

 Preschools with specialized Art programmes would also be a great way to expose your child to this discipline.
-Importantly, creating art not only develops the right brain, it also expands your child’s ability to interact with the world around them, and provides a new set of skills for self-expression and communication.
+Importantly, creating art not only develops the right brain, but also expands your child’s ability to interact with the world around them and provides a new set of skills for self-expression and communication.

 Additionally, Art also has a positive impact on the child in a group setting as it nurtures values such as respecting other’s viewpoints, seeing and appreciating the diversity in cultures and traditions, as well as develop socio-emotional skills.

-By Shaynvin Sng, Artisitic Director of Kiddiwinkie School Of Music, Drama And Art
+By Shaynvin Sng, Artistic Director of KiddiWinkie School Of Music, Drama And Art.